 the proportion of time spent by animals indoors and outside, e.g. at pasture or in yards or housed, and animal behaviour;

-whether livestock excreta are handled as slurry or solid;
+whether livestock excreta are handled as liquid or solid;

 the housing system of the animal (especially the floor area per animal) and whether or not manure is stored inside the building.